josephsieang/langchain-for-llm-application-development-coursera/README.md

 * Learn LangChain by following the tutorials in the course 'LangChain for LLM Application Development' on Coursera.
 * Prepare .env file with the content below:
   * OPENAI_API_KEY=<YOUR_OPENAI_API_KEY_HERE>
+* Replace all deprecated langchain modules with latest modules.

 ### L1-Model_prompt_parser.ipynb
  * Direct API calls to OpenAI